KineticX/Jenkins.Plugin.ArtifactoryDownloadLinks/README.md

 Jenkins.Plugin.ArtifactoryLinks
 ===============================

-Artifactory Download Links Creates links for Artifactory published modules directly in Jenkins build info pages to allow for tighter integration with Jenkins.
+Artifactory Download Links creates links for Artifactory published modules at build-time directly in Jenkins build info pages to allow for tighter integration with Jenkins.